 Japan’s Nikkei rises ahead of US inflation data

-TOKYO: Japan’s Nikkei index rose on Wednesday as investors scooped up companies with an upbeat outlook, although the gains were capped by concerns around the US consumer data.
+TOKYO: Japan’s Nikkei index ended higher on Wednesday as investors scooped up companies with an upbeat outlook, although gains were capped by concerns around US consumer data due later in the day.

+The Nikkei share average edged up 0.18% to close at 26,213.64, after trading in negative territory earlier in the session.

 “Investors tried to look for stocks that had positive outlook,” said Shoichi Arisawa, general manager of the investment research department at IwaiCosmo Securities.

-In Japan, Sony Group rose 2.62% after the camera and auto equipment maker announced that its fourth-quarter operating profit more than doubled from a year ago.
+Sony Group rose 2.1% after the camera and auto equipment maker announced that its fourth-quarter operating profit more than doubled from a year ago.

+Nintendo gained 3.25% after the videogame maker announced a 10-1 stock split effective Oct.
+1.

 Comments